evgenios/Rander/README.md

 # randem
+***
-NPM module that gives you random stuff
+NPM module that gives you random stuff.

 ## Instalation

 On the console write :

 `npm install randem`

 ## Usage

+*First require the module!*

 `var randem = require('randem');`

+*Then you can get random values by using the functions :*

 `var randomInteger = randem.randomInt();`

 `var randomFlo = randem.randomFloat();`